-In accordance with the Frafeired Schedule, effective with September 1, 2014 hours worked, the Employer agrees to pay an additional supplemental contribution in an amount equal to 64% of the previously established contribution rate, with the undestanding that the supplemental contributions will not result in any pression credit for the covered employees.
+In accordance with the Professed Schedule, effective with September 1, 2014 hours worked, the Employer agrees to pay an additional supplemental coate/bution in an amount equal to 64% of the previously established contribution rate, with the understanding that the supplemental contributions will not result in any peasion credit for the powered employees.

-The effective date for payments made in accordance with Western Metal Industry Pension Fund Rahabilitation Plan - Preferred Schedule camput be later than the first day of the month following 180 days from the earl date of the prior contract.
+The effective date for payments made in accordance with Western Metal Industry Pension Fund Rehabilitation Plan - Preferred Schedule campot be later than the first day of the month following 180 days from the earl date of the prior contract.

-The supplemental rate increases from 64% in the first year to 80% in the second year, to 96% in the third year, see invitor the Rehabilitation Plan, a copy of which has previously been provided to the Employer and to the Union.
-Each rate under the Western Metal Industry Pension Fund Rehabilitation Plan - Preferred Schedule will be paid for a period of 12 means.
+The supplemental rate increases from 64% in the first year to 80% in the second year, to %6% in the third year, etc. under the Rehabilitation Plan, a copy of which has previously been provided to the Employer and to the Union.
+Each rate under the Western Metal Inchastry Pension Fund Rehabilitation Plan - Preferred Schedule will be paid for a period of 12 pictures.
 Both the Union and the Employer understand that the contribution increases required under the Rehabilitation Plan may change in subsequent collective bargaining agreements.

-Signed this day of 2014
+Signed this day of 2014 :

-Mondelez Global LLC
+Mondeler Global LLC

-Title: Orester, Labor Achievs
+Title: Director, Labor Achillans